 Giant TCR Advanced Pro 0: frame and fork

-Giant has the Propel as its aero bike and the TCR as the lightweight all-rounder but, as with Scott’s Addict and Foil, the two are edging closer together with the TCR adopting the tube profiles of its slipperier stablemate.
+Giant has the Propel as its aero bike and the TCR as the lightweight all-rounder but, as with Scott's Addict and Foil, the two are edging closer together with the TCR adopting the tube profiles and integration of its slipperier stablemate.

 The head tube, down tube and fork all get an aero makeover.
 Even the massively wide down tube is optimised for airflow when a standard bottle is fitted, according to Giant.